umigv/environment/README.md

 - Install the ROS VSCode extension in the container
 - Open your `ws` folder, then open the VSCode settings (UI) and switch to the Workspace tab in settings
   - Search for `ROS`
-  - For `Ros: Distro`, enter `humble`
+  - For `Ros: Distro`, enter `humble` for ROS 2 or `noetic` for ROS 1
   - For `Ros: Ros Setup Script`, enter `install/setup.bash`
   - Search for `Terminal › Integrated › Default Profile: Linux` and change the setting to `bash`
 - After adding packages to `ws/src`, run `colcon build`

 Your VSCode setup should now work completely with correct syntax highlighting!
 You should do all of your ROS work in this VSCode instance.
-You can reopen the instance at any time by opening VSCode and clicking `File > Open Recent > ~/ws [Container: ros-humble-desktop-full (umarv-ros-2)]`
+You can reopen the instance at any time by opening VSCode and clicking `File > Open Recent > ~/ws [Container: ros-humble-desktop-full (umarv-ros-2)]`.
+Make sure your container is running first!

 ## Getting GUI apps to work